Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Factions
-- Factions can now be chosen in-game instead of being randomly set unless pre-chosen.
+- Factions can now be chosen in-game.

 -----------------------------------------------------------------------
 - 1.5.2